sawyern2003/beforeandafterapp/README.md

 ---

 **Note**: This optimized version maintains all original functionality while significantly improving performance, accessibility, and user experience.
-The app is now production-ready with enterprise-grade optimizations.
+The app is now production-ready with enterprise-grade optimizations. # Force redeploy